-In the East (Massachusetts), stay at the prestigious University of Massachusetts (UMass) and see New York City, Boston and Providence.
+Stay at the prestigious University of Massachusetts (UMass) and see New York City, Boston and Providence.
 Here the universities you’ll visit are UMass, Amherst College, Harvard, MIT, Yale, Columbia and Brown.

-Our centre in the East – University of Massachusetts (Amherst, Massachusetts)
+University of Massachusetts (Amherst, Massachusetts)

 UMass is an ideal setting for KE programmes.
 The campus in Amherst occupies a very attractive, green setting on the edge of the beautiful New England countryside.
 The town is a 20-minute walk away, or you can take a bus.
 You’ll soon feel very relaxed and comfortable in this environment.

 The facilities on the Amherst campus are excellent, with well-equipped classrooms and plenty of space for outdoor activities.

 Accommodation is in a modern part of campus, with very pleasant twin-share rooms.
 Bathrooms are shared between four people, in an apartment-style arrangement.
 The buildings are fully air-conditioned (Amherst can get quite hot in the summer).

 Breakfast and dinner are included, and are generally taken in one of the main dining halls, where the choice for meals is really exceptional – you’ll be amazed!
 For lunch, there are various choices on the campus.

 Amherst – the city (population: 40,000; location: about 150km west of Boston, 270km north of New York City)

 Amherst may not be a famous city, but the University of Massachusetts is ideally placed within easy reach of New York and Boston.
 So from here you’ll be able to visit a selection of the Ivy League universities of Harvard, Brown, Columbia and Yale, together with the prestigious MIT and Amherst College.
 Plus you’ll see the highlights of Boston and New York City…